delxa/rainbow-errant-seahorse/README.md

 Majority of effort put into this was around the Checkout Class, Pricing Rule Schema and associated Unit Tests.
 I've done a very basic Express-based API to demonstrate how the Checkout Class could be used in a backend context.

 ### Checkout Class
 `Checkout` is an ES6 Class handling the cart manipulation, totaling and implementation of the per-client pricing rules.
-It is instanced with the pricing rules for a particular client and can optionally accept an array of existing items.
+It is instantiated with the pricing rules for a particular client and can optionally accept an array of existing items.
 The latter is useful when the items are being pulled from session stores (cookie, redis, etc)

 #### Implementing the Class